H2-invent/jitsi-admin/README.md

 bash install.sh
 ```
 Follow the instruction in the command window.

 # Update
-Follow your coresponding update instruction.
+Follow the corresponding update instruction.

 For versions <= 0.72x checkout the update instruction in the github version description.